Skip to main content Skip to footer

 Meet Gabe Strand

 Meet Gabe, one of our new Resident Artisans in the Artisan Development Program!
-In his first post, Gabe writes about teaching a chairmaking class at North House, and the cooperative support in folk school learning.
+In his first post, Gabe writes about teaching a chairmaking class and the cooperative support in folk school learning.

 Posted on October 15, 2024